benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 <h4>The recent proposal</h4>

-<p>Taylor in particular has been prolific on the subject, having written no
+<p>Taylor, in particular, has been prolific on the subject of adding
-fewer than six proposals.
+generics to Go, having written no fewer than six proposals.
 The first four, written from 2010 through 2013, are listed at the bottom of his document, "<a href="https://go.googlesource.com/proposal/+/master/design/15292-generics.md">Go should have generics</a>".
-He notes of these proposals that "<span>all are flawed in various ways</span>".</p>
+About them, he notes: "<span>all are flawed in various ways</span>".</p>

 <p>In July 2019 he posted the "Why Generics?" blog article mentioned above,